 I have made my professional career interpreting 18th-century music and new works.
 I always find it important to include Hispanic composers from the Americas during the same era since their work is often overlooked in mainstream classical concerts.
 I mention this because 18th century masters like Mozart are wonderful, but what do we know about people who lived in the same era, but who were writing under different circumstances?
 What did Mozart learn from them, if he did, and what did these lesser-known composers learn from artists like Mozart and Haydn?
 I enjoy the historical context in which this music was made and widening audience perspective of Western music of the era.
 My album, Al combate, which I did with the Chicago Arts Orchestra, is entirely dedicated to the 18th-century works written in the New World.
 Usually people are surprised to find out that serious art music was written in the New World during the colonial era, but when they hear that these works are pleasant and entertaining they are even more surprised.
 For me, it is an important part of Hispanic Heritage and the collective heritage of the Americas.
 Culture, art, architecture, and music, these things all thrived in the urban centers of the Hispanic New World and people hardly know about it.

-Is there a particular piece that you look forward to sharing with the audience at your debut concert this October 6 at FIU’s Wertheim Concert Hall?
+Is there a particular concert that you look forward to sharing with audiences at FIU’s Wertheim Concert Hall?

-I am very much looking forward to my first concert here at FIU- the concert celebrates Hispanic Heritage month and will showcase a variety of musical styles by Hispanic composers.
+I think Miami audiences will especially love our November 18th concert celebrating Hispanic Heritage which will showcase a variety of musical styles by Hispanic composers.
 The popular Andalucia Suite by Cuban composer Ernesto Lecuona is on the program, as well as works by Jose Palo Moncayo (Mexico), Elbio Barilari (Uruguay), Arturo Rodriguez (Mexico), and Chicagoan Jonathan Metzinger, who creates crowd-pleasing settings of Hispanic folk music for orchestra.

 This concert will show that just because someone has a Spanish surname doesn’t mean that their music might fit into a certain mold.
 Hispanics are writing all types of music today.
 For example, composer Arturo Rodriguez is writing concert music, video game music, and film music.
 I am also looking forward to sharing Moncayo’s Huapango which is a nationalistic work that incorporates Mexican folk songs in order to achieve a “Mexican” sound.
 In this case, the setting of these folk tunes invoke a lot of cultural pride among Mexicans.
 This work is considered by many to be Mexico’s second national anthem, or as I like to say, the instrumental national anthem.
 I think the sentimentality that it conjures in people is great, and it does it with no text- it is truly an entertaining and powerful work.